 Why you should replace headlights

 There's the obvious fact: dimming or burned out headlight bulbs mean you can't see the road and other drivers can't see you.
 It's a recipe for danger.
 It can mean a costly ticket from your local authorities if you don't get them fixed.
-Besides, there are plenty of options for improved visibility these days, including LED and Xenon bulbs.
+Besides, there are plenty of options for improved visibility these days.
 Even changing out your old halogen headlights for newer models can provide 30 percent brighter light and up to 25 percent more down-road visibility.
 So why tolerate yellow, inadequate, or uneven lighting?

 When to replace your headlights